 - Your may want to record times at remote or inaccessible locations.
 Dragging antennae and timing mats up a mountain may not always be possible or straightforward.

-- You may just want a backup for peace of mind.
-You can use any of the alternatives described below alongside your RFID system.
+- You may just want a backup solution for peace of mind.
+You can use any of the alternatives described below as your main riming system or as backup alongside your RFID system, if you choose.

-In their simplest form, timing apps work like your pad and hand chronometer would, by allowing you to punch in finisher bib numbers the moment a runner crosses the finish line.
+Race timing apps, in their simplest form, work a lot like a pad and hand chronometer would, by letting you punch in finisher bib numbers the moment a runner crosses the finish line.
 What you would do is sit at the finish line and when a runner crosses the line, tap your phone or tablet.
-The app would automatically pop a window for you to enter the finisher bib number and record the time.
+The app would then automatically pop a window for you to enter the finisher bib number and record the time.

-More complex apps, offer greater functionality.
-This may include the ability to load start lists before the race, so you can tap bib numbers on your screen to record times rather than having to enter bib numbers manually.
+More complex apps offer richer functionality.
+This may include the ability to load start lists into the app before the race, so you can tap bib numbers on your screen to record times in a single tap instead of having to enter bib numbers manually.
 Quite a few apps will also upload live results for you as soon as you have them and some will even integrate with your existing RFID or NFC chip systems (we’ll look at NFC chips in a moment).

 There are a number of apps out there, both free and paid, than can help simplify the task of timing participants in your race.
 Below we list some of the most popular.